 LPC is also a source of lysophosphatidic acid (LPA) which is formed from LPC via hydrolysis.
 LPA has significant biological activities related to smooth muscle contraction, tumor cell invasion, and cell proliferation.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 > or =16 years: > or =62 mcmol/L

 > or =16 years: > or =20 mcmol/L

 Reference values have not been established for patients that are <16 years of age.

-Decreased values for 16:0 lysophosphatidylcholine (LPC) and 18:0 LPC are consistent with lecithin cholesterol acyltransferase deficiency.
+Decreased concentrations of 16:0 lysophosphatidylcholine (LPC) and 18:0 LPC may suggest lecithin cholesterol acyltransferase deficiency.
 Results must be interpreted in the context of the patient’s clinical presentation.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 No significant cautionary statements

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature